ellennickles/programming-for-artists-s22/README.md

 I will send your assignment grades and feedback on a Google document shared only with you.

-(Updated) **Late assignments** will be accepted until May 10, 2022 (Week 13).
+**Late assignments** will be accepted until May 10, 2022 (Week 13).
 If you submit an assignment late, please let me know as I will not be automatically notified.
-It is in your best interest to keep up with the weekly work so that you can get the most out of the activities that we do in class together.
+(Updated)

 Not submitting an assignment or not properly citing code sources are grounds for receiving a zero (0) on an assignment.
 For the latter, see the statement below on the Use of Free and Open Source Materials Including Code.

 ### Programming Exercises and Projects
-These are worth four (5) points, one (1) point for each of the following (updated):
+These are worth four (5) points, one (1) point for each of the following:
 - **Compliance**
     - Does the assignment address all the questions/prompts and follow the instructions?
 - **Comprehension and effort**